-If you would like to include a stockholder proposal in the proxy statement for our 2020 Annual Meeting of Stockholders, your stockholder proposal must satisfy the rules and regulations of the SEC to be eligible for inclusion in the proxy statement for that meeting and it must be delivered to the Company not later than November 30, 2019.
-However, if the date of our 2020 Annual Meeting changes by more than 30 days from the date that is the first anniversary of our 2019 Annual Meeting, then the deadline is a reasonable time before we begin to print and mail proxy materials for the 2020 Annual Meeting.
-If you would like to submit a stockholder proposal for our 2020 annual meeting of stockholders ("2020 Annual Meeting") and you do not require that the proposal be included in the Company's proxy materials, you must notify the Company of such proposal not later than the close of business on the 90th day, and not earlier than the close of business on the 120th day, prior to the first anniversary of the date of the 2019 Annual Meeting.
-However, if the date of the 2020 Annual Meeting is more than 30 days before, or more than 70 days after, the anniversary date, you must notify the Company of such proposal not earlier than the close of business on the 120th day prior to the 2020 Annual Meeting and not later than the close of business on the 120th day prior to the 2020 Annual Meeting and not later than the close of business on the 120th day prior to the 2020 Annual Meeting and not later than the close of business on the 120th day prior to the 2020 Annual Meeting and not later than the close of business on the 120th day prior to the 2020 Annual Meeting and not later than the close of business on the 120th day prior to the 2020 Annual Meeting and not later than the close of business on the 120th day following the day on which the Company first makes a public announcement of the date of the 2020 Annual Meeting.
+If you would like to include a stockholder proposal in the proxy statement for our 2021 Annual Meeting of Stockholders, your stockholder proposal must satisfy the rules and regulations of the SEC to be eligible for inclusion in the proxy statement for that meeting and it must be delivered to the Company not later than December 1, 2020.
+However, if the date of our 2021 Annual Meeting changes by more than 30 days from the date that is the first anniversary of our 2020 Annual Meeting, then the deadline is a reasonable time before we begin to print and mail proxy materials for the 2021 Annual Meeting.
+If you would like to submit a stockholder proposal for our 2021 annual meeting of stockholders ("2021 Annual Meeting") and you do not require that the proposal be included in the Company's proxy materials, you must notify the Company of such proposal not later than the close of business on the 120th day, prior to the first anniversary of the date of the 2020 Annual Meeting.
+However, if the date of the 2021 Annual Meeting is more than 30 days before, or more than 70 days after, the anniversary date, you must notify the Company of such proposal not earlier than the close of business on the 120th day prior to the 2021 Annual Meeting and not later than the close of business on the later of the 90th day prior to the Annual Meeting or the 10th day following the day on which the Company first makes a public announcement of the date of the 2021 Annual Meeting.
 Your notice must also include the information required by our Bylaws.